francisvm/jaguar/proposal.md

 some target-specific operations, like `push`, regarding the calling convention.

-The goal here is to use `X86TargetLowering::LowerFormalArguments` in order to pass the arguments to the function, but it looks that it's not that easy.
+The goal here is to use `X86TargetLowering::LowerFormalArguments` in order to pass the arguments to the function, but it looks that it's not that feasible.

 First, we'll need a `MachineFunctionPass`, which allows us to use `MachineInstrs` in order to modify the current function, so to implement the